dan-r-mount/sport-court-booker/README.md

 1. **GitHub Actions Cron Schedule**:
    - Determines when the workflow runs
-   - Saturday schedule: `cron: '0 23 * * 5'` (11:00 PM UTC Friday / 12:00 AM BST Saturday)
+   - Saturday schedule: `cron: '0 0 * * 6'` (00:00 UTC Saturday / midnight GMT Saturday)

 2. **Day Validation Check**:
    - Acts as a secondary safeguard to verify the correct day
    - Sets the appropriate booking times based on the day
-   - Handles time zone differences (Friday night UTC = Saturday morning BST)
+   - Validates that the script runs early Saturday morning (00:00-02:00 UTC)
    - Enables safe manual triggering through the GitHub Actions interface on Saturday only
    - Prevents incorrect bookings if someone modifies the schedule